News & Insights

 The right to privacy regarding mugshots involves safeguarding personal information and limiting the dissemination of arrest-related images.

-There are legal protections in place to ensure that individuals are not unfairly penalized for past arrests that may have been expunged or resulted in non-convictions.
-These protections aim to strike a balance between the public’s interest in accessing information and the individual’s right to privacy.
+Legal protections ensure that individuals are not unfairly penalized for past arrests that may have been expunged or resulted in non-convictions.
+These protections aim to balance the public’s interest in accessing information and the individual’s right to privacy.

-In some jurisdictions, there are restrictions on public access to mugshots, especially in cases where the arrest did not lead to a conviction.
+In some jurisdictions, public access to mugshots is restricted, especially in cases where the arrest did not lead to a conviction.
 These restrictions are meant to prevent unwarranted stigma and harm to an individual’s reputation based solely on their arrest history.

 Right to Refuse Unreasonable Searches and Seizures